albertkim/knex-migration-testing/README.md

 To use dotenv, the dotenv package needs to be loaded and configured right into `knexfile.js` so that the environment variables load.

+If you want to use your existing raw sql files, there is an example of doing so in the `migrations/4_runRawSqlFile.js` file.
+Note that doing so required modifying the Knex configuration to handle `multipleStatements`.
+According to https://github.com/tgriesser/knex/issues/257 the risk for SQL injection attacks are greatly increased, so a point of improvement for this repository could be to have a separatet `knexfile.js` for migrations that extends the original knex configuration.

 # Conclusion

 In summary, I find Knex's migration CLI to be better than Flyway for a Node-based application.